emirabayer/Face_Emotion_Recognition/README.md

 ## Usage
 1. Place the .mp4 video file in the working directory.
 2. Ensure the model file face_emotion_recognition.h5 is present.
-3. Update the video path inside EmotionRecognition_VideoApp.py if necessary.
+3. Update the video path inside EmotionRecognition_VideoApp.py as you like.

 ## Demonstrated Skills
    - Proficient use of deep learning libraries (TensorFlow/Keras) for model deployment.